Design a play therapy space to support children with autism

 Outdoor learning helps to manage difficult behaviour so that children are in a much better, happier and calmer place mentally, and so more ready and open to learning.

-Designing a school playground for children with autism.
+7 things to consider when designing a school playground for children with autism.

 It is not difficult to create fantastic outdoor play and learning spaces for autistic children with all the different and wonderful resources that are available today.

 With some thoughtful consideration to the specific issues faced by children with autism and other related special educational needs, you can provide exciting, engaging and inspiring outdoor learning environments that really serve their purpose when it comes to connecting children with nature, with each other and with the wider world.